ho-shannon/superstore-profit-analysis/README.md

-# Superstore Sales Analysis: Diagnosing a Profitability Crisis
+# Superstore Sales Analysis: Looking into a Profit Crisis

 ## Overview
 This project identifies the root cause of a $64k profitability crisis.
 It leverages SQL for deep analysis and Tableau for clear, actionable storytelling, fulfilling the objective of turning raw data into a strategic business tool.